Skip to main content

 ⚠️ Common Mistakes

-• Leaving framing too wide for the target use
+• Leaving framing too wide for the intended purpose

 • Over-tuning before the final field of view is set